AlwaysEconomist/RFM-Customers-Model-in-Python/README.md

 Here’s a breakdown of some key segments and their typical scores:

  - VIP/Loyal: Your best customers.
 They often buy and spend the most.
- - Potiential Loyal: High Frequency and monetary value, but their recency might be slightly lower than that of VIP.
+ - Potiential Loyal: These customers exhibit high frequency and monetary value but may have slightly lower recency compared to VIPs, or vice versa, requiring further analysis to identify key areas for targeted engagement.
- - At risk/ Can't lose: Bought recently but haven’t purchased frequently or spent much.
+ - At Risk/Can't Lose: They might have recent purchases but exhibit low frequency or monetary value, or vice versa, necessitating targeted strategies to boost engagement and retention.
  - Lost Customers: Haven’t bought in a long time, don’t buy often, and don’t spend much.